mvolkmann/blog/src/rust.md

 Any `fn` definition with no parameters or a first parameter with a name other than "self" is an "associated function" rather than a method.
-Associated functions are called with `StructName::function_name(arguments)`.
+Associated functions are called with the syntax `StructName::function_name(arguments)`.
-Methods are called with `instance_variable.method_name(arguments)`.
+Methods are called with the syntax `instance_variable.method_name(arguments)`.

 In an `impl` block the type `Self` refers to the associated struct type.
-Using `Self` in place of the struct name enables renaming the struct without needing to change uses of the name inside the `impl` block.
+Using `Self` in place of the struct name enables renaming structs without needing to change uses of their names inside `impl` blocks.

-Instances of a struct can be created using its name.
+An instance of a struct can be created using its name.
-It is also common to define an associated function named "new" (by convention) that creates an instance that is initialized in a specific way (like a constructor in other languages).
+It is also common to define an associated function named "new" (by convention) that creates an instance that is initialized in a specific way, similar to a constructor in other languages.

+TODO: Continue review here.

 For example: